By Editor Spencer Weinreich

 All that lay in the future, of course, but even without a specialized ship, Banks and company accomplished a great deal from the Endeavour.
 Charting a large bay on the eastern coast of Australia, for example, Cook and his crew initially decided upon the name “Stingray Bay,” in honor of the area’s most prominent fauna.
 But a later version of Cook’s journal states, “The great quantity of plants Mr. Banks and Dr. Solander found in this place occasioned my giving it the name of

 Botanist Botany Bay” (Beaglehole, 1:ccix).
-The precise reasons for this change are much debated—bona fide respect for the naturalists’ achievements, flattery to the well-connected Banks, an imperial reclamation of the former French name, “Coste des Herbaiges”—but the energetic achievements of Banks and company cannot be doubted (Carter, 9–12).
+The precise reasons for this change are much debated—bona fide respect for the naturalists’ achievements, flattery to the well-connected Banks, an imperial reclamation of the former French name, “Coste des Herbaiges,” perhaps even a bit of mockery—but the energetic achievements of Banks and company cannot be doubted (Carter, 9–12).

 A more visceral form of imperial assertion came in the Endeavour‘s violent confrontation with the Gweagal Aborigines.
 Cook’s crew had several tense encounters with the indigenous inhabitants of what became Botany Bay: when several Gweagal warriors approached, and offerings of gifts proved unsuccessful, Cook shot one of them in the leg.
 This bit of violence neither cowed the Gweagal nor resulted in further clashes.
 Alongside the specimens collected by the naturalists, the Endeavour‘s crew made off with several dozen Gweagal spears and shields.
 These artifacts survive in the collections of several British museums, which have thus far rebuffed claims by the Gweagal for the return of their patrimony.